Author guidelines

 International Journal of Operations & Production Management's (IJOPM) mission is to publish leading-edge, innovative research that has the potential to significantly advance the field of Operations and Supply Chain Management, theoretically and practically.
 Drawing on the experiences of both manufacturing and service industry sectors, in both private and public settings, the journal has become a widely respected resource in a complex and increasingly important field in business management.

 Important for each submission to the journal is that there is a direct focus on operations and supply chain management topics.
-Even though IJOPM encourages submissions that borrow theory from adjacent disciplines (e.g. strategy, sociology, psychology), the majority of the contribution must lie within the operations and supply chain management field.
+Even though IJOPM encourages submissions that borrow theory from adjacent disciplines (e.g. strategy, sociology, organisational behaviour, psychology), the majority of the contribution must lie within the operations and supply chain management field.

 IJOPM articles can include: